sdecamillis/sdecamillis.github.io/_pages/research.md

 Major efforts have been dedicated to extend the repeatability of the STED imaging, as the common contrast agents (fluorophores) progressively fade while scanning repeatitively the same speciment.
 Up-convertion nanoparticles (UCNPs) are the most promising alternative, thanks to their bright emission and photo-stability.

 In this project, I optically characterised a specific class of nanoparticles demonstrating how the particle composition and structure directly affect their emission properties.
-At suitable conditions, these nanoparticles can enable LED-driver imaging.
+At suitable conditions, these nanoparticles can enable LED-driven imaging.

 >![Characteristic emission of UCNPs](/assets/research/ucnps.png)
 >*DESCRIPTION OF THE IMAGE*